CapEx vs. OpEx: What's the Difference?

 In addition, these expenditures are recorded in different types of financial reports.
 Operational expenditures are generally reported on the company's income statement.
 Capital expenditures are generally reported on the balance sheet, as well as the profit and loss statement.

 CapEx Approval Workflows

 Capital expenditures pose several unique challenges for a business.
 Because of these challenges, the CapEx process tends to require a fairly intricate system of requests and approvals.

 Capital expenses tend to require a large initial outlay of money or capital.
-They also are often financed by debt, which requires that the company keep a close watch on CapEx debt levels and debt servicing costs.
+They are also often financed by debt, which requires the company to keep a close watch on CapEx debt levels and debt servicing costs.

-These expenditures also require a decisionmaker to foresee the long-term needs of the company.
-This injects a high level of uncertainty into the process since the organization also needs to account for potential losses.
+These expenditures also require the decisionmaker to foresee the company's long-term needs.
+This injects a high uncertainty into the process since the organization also needs to account for potential losses.
 Capital expenditures are often difficult to reverse without incurring large losses.
-After all, items such as real estate, machinery, and vehicles cannot be easily returned or discarded.
+After all, real estate, machinery, and vehicles cannot be quickly returned or discarded.

 So it makes sense that capital expenditures go through a lengthy request-and-approval process.
 When a CapEx request is made, the requester must document the need and the expected outcome.
 If any supporting documentation is necessary, such as bids or photos, it must accompany the request.

 CapEx approvals often go through several layers of management due to the high-stakes nature of these expenditures.
 Requests with certain criteria, such as a dollar threshold, may need these higher-level approvals.
 For example, any CapEx request above a certain amount, such as $50,000, may need to be routed to the CFO.